battolico/adl_project/README.md

 - Number of Attention Heads
 - Feed-Forward Neural Network

+By varying one parameter at a time while keeping others balanced using the below equation.
+As a metric I will use perplexity to asses how the model performance changes as the parametersallocation in the model changes.

+In order to perform the assesment I will use the code that I completed for HW6, of the Applied Deep Learning course.

 The total number of parameters in the GPT Transformer I will use, can be calculed like this:

 - **Calculating the Embedding Layer Parameters**